sagrawalx/algstat-dif/source/README.md

 This repository contains supplementary materials for the paper:

-Shishir Agrawal, Luis David Garcia Puente, Minho Kim, and Flavia Sancier-Barbosa: *Using Exact Tests from Algebraic Statistics in Sparse Multi-way Analyses: An Application to Analyzing Differential Item Functioning*.
+Shishir Agrawal, Luis David Garcia Puente, Minho Kim, and Flavia Sancier-Barbosa. *Using Exact Tests from Algebraic Statistics in Sparse Multi-way Analyses: An Application to Analyzing Differential Item Functioning*.

 [arXiv:2312.12638](https://arxiv.org/abs/2312.12638)

 ## Source

 The `source` directory contains the following files:

 * `base.R` is an assortment of functions related to conducting DIF analysis using classical asymptotics and using algebraic statistics.
 Functions in this file are invoked by most of the following R script files.
     - `seeds.csv` contains a list of 16 integer seeds.